 \section{Introduction}

 We will consider the following scenario: A patient has a disease.
-In order to avoid an event as for instance death, a specific treatment can be given.
+In order to avoid an event (e.g., death), a specific treatment can be given.
 The given treatment will typically depend on the patient's previous health condition.

-We would like to estimate the effect of a given treatment on the time to the occurrence of the event.
+We would like to estimate the effect of a given treatment on the time until the occurrence of the event.
 A natural way to do so is to implement some sort of randomized trial.
 This means that we would have to set up an experiment on a group of patients where the treatment was initiated by randomization independently of each patient's previous health condition.
-Such a study typically require a lot of resources and may not be available.
+Such a study typically requires significant resources that may not be available.
 In order to take advantage of another type of data, we could try to base our estimates of the treatment effect on an observational study.
 Suppose we have observations of a group of patients where the given treatments were chosen by doctors.
-As a first attempt, one could try to compute the relative short-term risk between the group given treatment and the group not given treatment at a time.
-This could for instance be done using Cox proportional hazards regression techniques.
+As a first attempt, one could try to compute the relative short-term risk between the group given treatment and the group not given treatment at a particular time.
+This could be done using Cox proportional hazards regression techniques.
 However, such a naive analysis would most likely introduce a bias compared to the estimate based on the randomized trial.
-The reason is that the health condition of the patient not already on treatment will be a predictor of both treatment and death, i.e. it is likely to be a confounder \cite{Sterne}.
+The reason is that the health condition of the patient not already in treatment will be a predictor of both treatment and death; that is, it is likely to be a confounder \cite{Sterne}.

 We can easily imagine two opposite scenarios where this confounder would complicate estimates: Due to considerable costs, reduced life quality or possibly drug resistance, one could decide that the treatment should not be initiated until the patients are sufficiently ill.
-A naive marginal analysis based on data from an observational study would then quickly lead us to believe that the treatment effect was less than the true treatment effect.
-Conversely, if we for some reason decided only to initiate treatment for patients with a good health condition and not for the ones with a poor condition, then a naive marginal analysis would quickly lead us to believe that the treatment effect was better than the true treatment effect.
+A naive\vadjust{\goodbreak} marginal analysis based on data from an observational study would then quickly lead us to believe that the treatment effect was less than the true treatment effect.
+Conversely, if we decided only to initiate treatment for patients with good health conditions and not for the ones with poor conditions, then a naive marginal analysis would quickly lead us to believe that the treatment effect was better than the true treatment effect.